History of electromagnetic theory: End of the 19th century

 The possibility of obtaining the electric current in large quantities, and economically, by means of dynamo electric machines gave impetus to the development of incandescent and arc lighting.
 Until these machines had attained a commercial basis voltaic batteries were the only available source of current for electric lighting and power.
 The cost of these batteries, however, and the difficulties of maintaining them in reliable operation were prohibitory of their use for practical lighting purposes.
 The date of the employment of arc and incandescent lamps may be set at about 1877.

 Even in 1880, however, but little headway had been made toward the general use of these illuminants; the rapid subsequent growth of this industry is a matter of general knowledge.
 The employment of storage batteries, which were originally termed secondary batteries or accumulators, began about 1879.
 Such batteries are now utilized on a large scale as auxiliaries to the dynamo machine in electric power-houses and substations, in electric automobiles and in immense numbers in automobile ignition and starting systems, also in fire alarm telegraphy and other signal systems.

 For the 1893 World's Columbian International Exposition in Chicago, General Electric proposed to power the entire fair with direct current.
 Westinghouse slightly undercut GE's bid and used the fair to debut their alternating current based system, showing how their system could power poly-phase motors and all the other AC and DC exhibits at the fair.

 Second Industrial Revolution

 The Second Industrial Revolution, also known as the Technological Revolution, was a phase of rapid industrialization in the final third of the 19th century and the beginning of the 20th.
-Along with the expansion of railroads, iron and steel production, widespread use of machinery in manufacturing, greatly increased use of steam power and petroleum, the period saw expansion in the use electricity and the adaption of electromagnetic theory in developing various technologies.
+Along with the expansion of railroads, iron and steel production, widespread use of machinery in manufacturing, greatly increased use of steam power and petroleum, the period saw expansion in the use of electricity and the adaption of electromagnetic theory in developing various technologies.